yhren1993/3DPhaseContrastAET/README.md

 1. Added links to data location

 01/25/2019:
-1. Fixed a bug issue for using TV on CPU
+1. Fixed an issue for using TV on CPU